justinrummel/jr.com-mm/_posts/2015-02-05-resizing-a-vmware-fusion-ubuntu-server-virtual-hard-drive-via-easy-mode.md

 Increase size?
 I don't think that word means what you think it means
 ---

-First lets get a baseline of a default "Easy Install" of Ubuntu Server.
+First let's get a baseline of a default "Easy Install" of Ubuntu Server.
 We can see that we have a 20GB VHD by several ways:

 - Looking at our VMware Fusion Setup
 - Running ```sudo fdisk -l```